Scroll Top

 Minimum and Maximum First DUI Penalties and DWI Sentencing

-The sentence for a first time DUI-DWI conviction or guilty plea must stay within your state’s mandated minimum and maximum guidelines.
-These maximums and minimums are established by each state’s statutes, and are based on this being your first DUI offense.
+The sentence for a first-time DUI-DWI conviction or guilty plea must stay within your state’s mandated minimum and maximum guidelines.
+These maximums and minimums are established by each state’s statutes and are based on this being your first DUI offense.
 Most states allow a judge to have some latitude in handing out sentences.

 Remember to be extremely careful during this trying time in your life.
 Do not drink and drive and tempt fate again – the last thing you need is a second DUI as you fight your first DUI!